The Anatomy Lesson of Dr. Nicolaes Tulp: The corpse

 The corpse is that of the criminal Aris Kindt (alias of Adriaan Adriaanszoon), who was convicted for armed robbery and sentenced to death by hanging.
 He was executed earlier on the same day of the scene.
-The face of the corpse is partially shaded, a suggestion of umbra mortis (shadow of death), a technique that Rembrandt was to use frequently.
+The face of the corpse is partially shaded, a suggestion of umbra mortis (shadow of death), a technique that Rembrandt was to use further explore in his use of light and shadow (chiaroscuro).